odoo/documentation/accounting/others/analytic/usage.rst

 contracts, you would create a product configured to invoice on order and link the sale order to an analytic account

-In Odoo, each analytic line lists the number of units sold or used, as well as what you would usually find there – the amount in currency units (USD or GBP, or whatever other choice you make).
+In Twenty20, each analytic line lists the number of units sold or used, as well as what you would usually find there – the amount in currency units (USD or GBP, or whatever other choice you make).
 So you can sum the quantities sold and used on each sale order to determine whether any